axelarnetwork/axelar-core/pages/dev/axelarjs-sdk/axelar-query-api.md

 ### Possible queries

-#### estimateGasFee
+#### `estimateGasFee`

-Useful query for GMP transactions, when invoking `callContract` or `callContractWithToken` to get an estimate of the appropriate gas payment to be made to the gas receiver on the source chain.
+This is a useful query for GMP transactions, when invoking `callContract` or `callContractWithToken` to get an estimate of the appropriate gas payment to be made to the gas receiver on the source chain.

 ```ts
 // (Optional) An estimated gas amount required to execute `executeWithToken` function.
 The default value is 700000 which sufficients for most transaction.